 At the Constitutional Convention, the Framers heatedly debated the question of whether individual states or the new national government would compensate elected representatives.
 The Compensation Clause of Article I, Section 6, was the result, providing that the central government would pay the representatives from the federal treasury as established by federal law.

-The Anti-Federalists and others at state ratifying conventions found this compensation arrangement deeply worrisome; because the Members of Congress enacted the very law that set their salary, there was no check on Congress’s ability to enrich itself.
+The Anti-Federalists and others at state ratifying conventions found this compensation arrangement deeply worrisome; because members of Congress would enact the very law that set their salaries, there would be no check on Congress’s ability to enrich itself.
 It was a classic case of the danger of self-dealing corruption.
 Madison responded to that criticism with the proposed Compensation Amendment, which would prevent representatives from granting themselves a pay raise that would take effect during the term in which they sat.
-Instead, Congress would only be able to pass the pay raise prospectively and would thereby face the electorate before it could take effect.
+Instead, Congress would be able to pass the pay raise only prospectively and would thereby face the electorate before it could take effect.
 Madison believed the amendment was necessary because of the “seeming impropriety in leaving any set of men without controul to put their hand into the public coffers, to take out money to put in their pockets.”

 The issue of congressional compensation was the subject of periodic legislation and attendant political maneuvering in succeeding years.
 Particularly unpopular with the electorate was the notorious “Salary Grab” Act of 1873, which not only granted a pay raise to legislators but also made it retroactive.
 One of the Ohio General Assembly’s responses to the act was ratification of the dormant Compensation Amendment, thus becoming the seventh state to do so, eighty-four years after Maryland, which was the first state to ratify.